 Its integration with exchanges such as Bitstamp, Coinmap, and Bitex also makes it a good choice.

 However, one significant downside is that the device does not support IDEX or Switcheo exchanges.
-The latest findings from Kraken Security Labs on physical hacks on the device are also extremely concerning.
+The findings from Kraken Security Labs on physical hacks on the device are also extremely concerning.

 Security Rating: 3/5